 - 1 cup water

-Cut the leafy tops off the beet stems, leaving 2 inches of stem.
+- Trim the leafy tops off the beet stems, leaving 2 inches of stem.
 In a large saucepan, place beets in enough water to cover.
 Add 1 teaspoon salt and bring to a boil over medium-high heat.
-Reduce heat to medium, cover, and cook 1 hour, or until fork-tender.
+Reduce heat to medium, cover, and cook 35 to 40 minutes or until fork-tender.

-Drain beets, allow to cool slightly, then slip off the skins and cut into 1/4-inch slices; discard remaining stems.
+- Drain beets, allow to cool slightly, then wearing plastic gloves, (so your hands don’t turn purple) slip off the skins and cut into 1/4-inch slices; discard remaining stems.
 Return sliced beets to the pot and add remaining salt, the sugar, cider vinegar, and 1 cup water.
-Bring to a boil over medium-high heat and cook 2 to 3 minutes, or until warmed through.
+Bring to a boil over medium-high heat and cook 2 to 3 minutes or until warmed through.

-- Transfer to a glass serving dish, cover, and chill overnight before serving.
+- Transfer to a glass serving dish or jar; cover, and chill overnight before serving.

-- We've got some other great recipes with beets for you to try!
+- Make sure to check out the recipe for our Homemade Beet Borscht!
+We've got some other great recipes with beets for you to try!
 Take a look at our Un-Beet-Able Cake and Rainbow Mashed Potatoes -- we hope you'll agree they can't be...beat!
 (Sorry!)

 - Remember to wear gloves to avoid staining your hands, but, if you happen to get some of the beet juice on your skin, wash up with a mixture of salt and warm water.
 That should do the trick!